 In 2001 the Portuguese government -in order to improve the efficiency of the public administration- decided to create the Instituto Geográfico Português (IGP) by merging CNIG with IPCC (Portuguese National Geodetic, Mapping and Cadastre Agency).
 The IGP was created in January 2002 and its organic law published by the Decree-Law no. 53/2002.
-So, presently, there is a legal framework both for the SNIG (Decree-Law no. 53/90) and for the institution that is responsible for its coordination (Decree-Law no. 53/2002).
+So, presently, there is a legal framework both for the SNIG (Decree-Law no. 53/90) and for the IGP that is responsible for its coordination (Decree-Law no. 53/2002).
+We further refer to the coordinating institution as CNIG.
 The Portuguese government through the IGP assures the co-ordination of SNIG.